Bouba/kiki effect: Extension to other contexts

+Cross-language contexts

-In 2001, V. S. Ramachandran and Edward Hubbard repeated Köhler's experiment using the words "kiki" and "bouba" and asked American college undergraduates and Tamil speakers in India, "Which of these shapes is bouba and which is kiki?"
+In 2001, V. S. Ramachandran and Edward Hubbard repeated Köhler's experiment, introducing the words "kiki" and "bouba", and asked American college undergraduates and Tamil speakers in India, "Which of these shapes is bouba and which is kiki?"
 In both groups, 95% to 98% selected the curvy shape as "bouba" and the jagged one as "kiki", suggesting that the human brain somehow attaches abstract meanings to the shapes and sounds consistently.

+A research experiment was conducted in 2022 that found evidence supporting the idea that the bouba/kiki effect is a cross-cultural phenomenon.
+917 participants speaking 25 different languages, with 10 different writing systems, maintain a higher than chance consistency in bouba/kiki identification, intuitively associating the "bouba" with a rounded shape and "kiki" with a sharp, pointed shape, regardless of their native language, though the effect is stronger in some languages than others.
+It also supports that Roman orthography is a factor that could enhance the bouba/kiki effect.
+However, this biasing effect of orthography is rather weak since the participants that speak languages with Roman orthography are only marginally more likely to show the bouba/kiki effect.

+Cross-age contexts

 Daphne Maurer and colleagues showed that even children as young as 2 years old may show this preference.
 More recent work by Ozge Ozturk and colleagues in 2013 showed that even 4-month-old infants have the same sound–shape mapping biases as adults and toddlers.
 Infants are able to differentiate between congruent trials (pairing an angular shape with "kiki" or a curvy shape with "bubu") and incongruent trials (pairing a curvy shape with "kiki" or an angular shape with "bubu").
 Infants looked longer at incongruent pairings than at congruent pairings.
 Infants' mapping was based on the combination of consonants and vowels in the words, and neither consonants nor vowels alone sufficed for mapping.
 These results suggest that some sound–shape mappings precede language learning, and may in fact aid in language learning by establishing a basis for matching labels to referents and narrowing the hypothesis space for young infants.
 Adults in this study, like infants, used a combination of consonant and vowel information to match the labels they heard with the shapes they saw.
 However, this was not the only strategy that was available to them.
 Adults, unlike infants, were also able to use consonant information alone and vowel information alone to match the labels to the shapes, albeit less frequently than the consonant–vowel combination.
 When vowels and consonants were put in conflict, adults used consonants more often than vowels.